semaphoreci/semaphore/docs/docs/reference/pipeline-yaml.md

 ## name {#name}

 A Unicode string for the pipeline name.
-It is strongly recommended to give descriptive names to your Semaphore pipelines.
+It is strongly recommended that you give descriptive names to your Semaphore pipelines.

 ```yaml title="Example"
 name: The name of the Semaphore pipeline